 About Dottie Marshall Englis

-Dottie has been associated with Repertory Theatre St. Louis since 1979.
-A member of United Scenic Artists, Local 829, she has designed more than 30 shows for The Rep including Oslo, Alabama Story, The Humans, The Marvelous Wonderettes, Hamlet, A Christmas Carol, All the Way, Disgraced, The Winslow Boy, The Mousetrap, Red, In the Next Room, (or The Vibrator Play); Macbeth, The Fantasticks, A Christmas Story, Amadeus, Saint Joan, Kiss Me, Kate, All the Great Books (with the Reduced Shakespeare Company), The Taming of the Shrew, The Three Musketeers, The Life of Galileo, and Candide.
-In addition, she designed scenery and costumes for many of The Rep’s Imaginary Theatre Company touring productions.
+Dottie is a St. Louis based costume designer.
+A proud member of United Scenic Artist 829, she works in numerous styles and genres.
+Long associated with Repertory Theatre St. Louis, she has designed close to 100 productions for The Rep’s Mainstage, Studio, and Imaginary Theatre Company seasons, most recently Pride & Prejudice.
+Additional shows include Oslo, Alabama Story, The Humans, The Marvelous Wonderettes, Hamlet, A Christmas Carol, All the Way, Disgraced, The Winslow Boy, The Mousetrap, In the Next Room, (or The Vibrator Play), Macbeth, The Fantasticks, A Christmas Story, Amadeus, Saint Joan, Kiss Me, Kate, All the Great Books (with the Reduced Shakespeare Company), The Taming of the Shrew, The Three Musketeers, The Life of Galileo, and Candide.

-At Shakespeare Festival St. Louis, Dottie was the costume designer for two productions of Romeo & Juliet, A Winter’s Tale, A Midsummer Night’s Dream, Antony & Cleopatra, The Henry Project: Henry IV and V, Twelfth Night, Hamlet, and Julius Caesar.
+At Shakespeare Festival St. Louis, Dottie designed their inaugural season of Romeo & Juliet, and in addition, a second Romeo & Juliet, A Winter’s Tale, A Midsummer Night’s Dream, Antony & Cleopatra, The Henry Project: Henry IV and V, Twelfth Night, Hamlet, and Julius Caesar.
 For Illinois Shakespeare Festival, she designed costumes for A Midsummer Night’s Dream, Othello, Merchant of Venice, Henry VIII, Henry V, Titus Andronicus, and The Rivals.